octave-online/octave-online-server/client/README.md

 **npm** is used to manage the build system dependencies.
 **Bower** is a front-end dependency manager.

+Finally, you need to create a file *config.json* in this directory.
+Use the same format as in the Octave Online Server: Back Server project.
+If both projects are running on the same host, you can use a symlink.

 ## Building

 To build the distribution version of Octave Online Client, simply run Grunt: